-Amelia (b.
-1995) is a Northern Irish composer of music for stage and concert hall working between Belfast, Manchester and Gdansk.
+Amelia is a Northern Irish composer of music for stage and concert hall working between Belfast, Manchester and Gdansk.
 She creates work which navigates potent political issues, juxtaposing folk and classical influences in her approach, specifically confronting issues surrounding attitudes to women and consent.
 She is a current PhD candidate at the Royal Northern College of Music.
-Her creative practice is supported by the Arts Council of Northern Ireland.
+Amelia is a current PRS Foundation Women Make Music grantee and creative practice is supported by the Arts Council of Northern Ireland.

 LISTEN & SEE